-- You will submit typed assignments via Canvas. - Assignments will typically be due every Tuesday. - We will grade on a complete/incomplete scale.
-Low-quality work will be returned to be resubmitted as late.
+- You will submit typed assignments via Canvas, generally in one of two formats (we'll tell you what we want): - 1.
+An R notebook that is hosted somewhere on the web - 2.
+A link to a Kaggle notebook - · Assignments will typically be due on Thursday evenings. - We will grade on a complete/incomplete scale.
+Low-quality work will be returned to be re-submitted as late.